 1 - Period engraving of the Opéra-Comique or second Salle Favart in its full glory in 1864

-After the 1838 fire, a new house was inaugurated in 1840 until another blaze destroyed it again in 1887, killing 84 people.
-The existing theater was inaugurated in 1898
+Following the fire of 1838, a new house was inaugurated in 1840 until another ghastly blaze destroyed the theatre again in 1887, killing 84 people.
+The existing Opéra-Comique was inaugurated in 1898 with a capacity of 1,255 seats.

 2 - French composer Jules Massenet’s historic piece of ephemera from the second 1887 fire